RaspiBolt

 SQL

-If MariaDB is no longer needed:
+If MariaDB is no longer needed, remove the packages:

 sudo apt remove --purge mariadb-server mariadb-client